 How did you get here?

 My eagerness to travel and meet people from different countries led to my undergrad major in German Studies and an Asian Studies minor.
 It also spurred me to work as an English Teaching Assistant in Germany through the Fulbright Program.
-Though I loved living abroad for a year and working in education, I figured out that teaching was not exactly my dream job.
-My favorite part wasn't teaching English grammar and vocabulary, but rather having lunch with my students and getting to know them-- their hopes for the future, friendships and families, hobbies, etc. It was an illuminating experience, but when I came back to the US I had no clue what kind of job to pursue.
-To be honest, that was an incredibly difficult period in my life, going from living an exciting life abroad to living with my parents again, and facing unemployment while my friends had all moved forward in their careers.
-Eventually, though, I learned about the field of college student affairs from a friend.
-Working at a college in an advising/counseling role sounded perfect to me.
-So I went to grad school, tried out a bunch of different things within student affairs (like working in new student orientation and international student advising), and found that my graduate assistantship at the career center was hands-down what I loved most.
-I'm so grateful for the winding, and at times challenging, road that led me to UC Berkeley's Career Center.
+Though I loved living abroad, working in education, and getting to know my students, I discovered that teaching wasn’t my dream job.
+When I returned to the US I still had little idea what career to pursue.
+Honestly, it was rough to transition from an exciting life abroad to living with my parents again, facing unemployment, and interacting with friends who had all moved forward in their careers.
+Fortunately, a friend introduced me to the field of college student affairs.
+Working in a college advising/counseling role sounded perfect to me, so I went to grad school, tried out a bunch of different roles, and realized that my graduate assistantship at the career center was what I enjoyed most.

 Who do you work with?
 What's cool about your job?

 What's the best career advice anyone has given you?

 “Comparison is the thief of joy.”
 It’s only natural that you’ll compare yourself to others, but try not to think solely along the lines of “keeping up” with everyone else.
 Be sure to consider what courses, internships, activities, and career paths spark real interest, and never forget that your career journey is your own, not anyone else’s.